 -20 lb turkey 2 1/2 -3 hours*

 -24 lb turkey 3-3 1/2 hours*

-Let the turkey sit for about 10 minutes, then gently peel away the bag.
-Lift the turkey onto a platter for serving.
+Let the turkey sit for at least 10 minutes, then gently peel away the bag.* Lift the turkey onto a platter for serving.

 Dump the juice from the bag into a bowl or saucepan and skim off the oil that rises to the top and use the remaining liquid for turkey gravy.

 - Food handlers gloves.
 Always a good thing when preparing a turkey for cooking 🙂

 -*Place the neck in 6 cups of cold water.
 You may add an onion, halved, carrots, celery and peppercorns.
 Bring to boil, then simmer gently for about 1 hour, or until meat is cooked.
 Remove neck and vegetables and discard .
 Let broth cool.
 Strain and use for turkey gravy.

 - Studies have found that more germs are spread when washing a turkey before cooking than if the turkey is simply patted dry and placed in the oven to cook.
 The reason relates to contamination of surfaces, utensils etc.